 To the north of Innsbruck and west towards Switzerland there are many areas that offer great alpine style multi-pitch routes at places such as Ratikon, Silvretta, and Wilder Kaiser.

-The photograph shows some iconic alpine bouldering at Sundergrund on beautiful granite boulders.
+The photograph shows some iconic alpine bouldering at Sundergrund on beautiful granite boulders in the Zillertal Valley.

 Silvapark is another popular bouldering area, which is located further west of Innsbruck near Galtur, close to the border with Switzerland (not shown on the above map).
 At an altitude of over 2,000m the bouldering is in a great alpine setting with glorious views.
 The bouldering is also excellent with many problems across a wide range of grades.
 Silvretta-Block is the bouldering guidebook for Silvapark that is available to buy from our shop.

-The Sport Climbing in Tirol guidebook covers 92 separate crags and over 4,500 routes across a wide range of grades from F3+ to F9a+ around Innsbruck.
+The Sport Climbing in Tirol guidebook describes 92 separate crags all around Innsbruck including Telfs, Otztal, Pitztal, Imst, Reutte, and Zillertal.
+It covers 4,500 routes across a wide range of grades from F3+ to F9a+.

-The Zillertal guidebook covers 33 sport climbing crags and 16 bouldering crags in the Zillertal Valley.
+The definitive Zillertal guidebook covers 33 sport climbing crags and 16 bouldering crags in the Zillertal Valley.

 Buy all of these rock climbing guidebooks for Innsbruck and western Austria from our shop.